 In the 1930s, RV ownership grew steadily.
 Even the great depression did not stop this growth.
 After the second world war trailer manufacturers began to build motorized versions of their trailers.
 Rving truly become a thing in the 1950s when Class-A motor homes started to be created.
 Slide-in pickup trailers also became popular during this period.
 The 60s and 70s were not too great for the RV but interest doubled again in the 80s.
 Below is a complete walkthrough of RV history.

 In more recent years, RVs have gone beyond what most imagined as technology and interest continue to grow, the RV will without a doubt be a staple in most homes.

 - 1901 to 1910

-In 1910, the very first motor home ever made was built from a 3 ton Packard truck.
-It could sleep 11 people and was 28 feet long and had an icebox, toilet, salon and was 6 and a half feet wide.
+In 1910, the very first motor home ever made was built from a 3-ton Packard truck.
+It could sleep 11 people and was 28 feet long and had an icebox, toilet, and salon, and was 6 and a half feet wide.
 The motor home was used up to 1924.

 Campers continued to find more ingenious ways to adapt cars to their lifestyles.
 Wood and tents were mostly used.

 These RVs and motor homes had refrigerators, kitchenettes, showers or baths, and other typical features.
 Some were even hooked up with telegraphs and electric lights.

 The house car “gypsy van” was built in 1915.
 It weighed 8 tons and had an interior like an English manor house.

 In 1917, the first fifth-wheel camping trailer was invented.

 - 1921 to 1930